Array Functions

 You can use the count($hash) function to get the number of elements.

-You can iterate over an object as you would an array, even with a reference:
+You can iterate over the object as you would an array, even with a reference:

 foreach ($hash as $key => $value) {